 Any one who has even experienced the pain associated with plantar fasciitis (heel or arch pain) can tell you how this common foot condition can negatively impact your work and everyday lifestyle.
-Use these proven therapies for plantar fasciitis relief.
+Use these four proven therapies for plantar fasciitis relief

 The term Plantar Fasciitis is derived from the words plantar referring to the bottom of the foot and fascia which is a fibrous tissue that attaches to the bottom of the heel bone and extends forward to the toes.
 Plantar Fasciitis is simply referring to inflammation of the fascia.
 This is a very common condition that will affect approximately 1 out of every 8 people in their lifetime.
 The typical symptoms are a burning pain and irritation just forward of the calcaneus (heel bone) and sometimes leading to the arches of your feet.
 Pain is usually intensified after a period of rest, such as sleep or extended periods of sitting (driving home from work, after sitting down for lunch or dinner).
 When you stand up after periods of rest the pain can be intense and sometimes last throughout the day.